rylanharper/nitrogen-docs/guide/shopify-setup.md

 This template uses metaobjects to create unique store objects that can be connected to metafields.
 The filter component, in particular, makes use of a `Color Swatch` metaobject to filter products by general color name, hexcode, or image.
 This is especially helpful when a color has varying shades or a specific, non-standard name, as it can be associated with a general color swatch that users recognize.

-To create the `Color Swatch` metaobject, navigate to `Settings` → `Custom Data` and click "Add Definition" at the bottom of the page.
+To create the `Color Swatch` metaobject, navigate to `Settings` → `Metafields and Metaobjects` and click "Add Definition" at the bottom of the page.
 Name it "Color Swatch" and add the following field definitions:

 1. `name`: Single line text (one value).
 This represents the general swatch color name.
 2. `hexcode`: Color (one value).
 This allows you to specify a custom hex code for the swatch color.